Symplectic cacti, virtualization and Berenstein-Kirillov groups: Normal crystals and Levi restrictions

-\section{Normal $\mathfrak{sl}(n,\mathbb{C})$, $\mathfrak{sp}(2n,\mathbb{C})$-crystals and Levi restrictions}
+\section{Normal crystals and Levi restrictions}

-Crystals corresponding to finite-dimensional (quantum group) $U_q(\gls{g})$-representations belong to a family of crystals called \textit{normal crystals} \cite{BSch17,hakarywe20}.
+Crystals corresponding to finite-dimensional (quantum group) $U_q(\gls{g})$-representa- tions belong to a family of crystals called \textit{normal crystals} \cite{BSch17,hakarywe20}.
 In classical types, these crystals may be realized by a tableau model \cite{kn91} and have nice combinatorial properties.
-Normal crystals arise as the crystals associated to the finite-dimensional representations of a quantum group $U_q(\gls{g})$ for some Lie algebra $\gls{g}$ \cite{BSch17}.
 These crystals decompose into connected components, one for each irreducible component to the representation at hand.
 The Levi restriction of a normal crystal is still a normal crystal, and the union of some connected components of a normal crystal is also a normal crystal \cite{BSch17,hakarywe20}.
 The crystals that we deal with are tableau crystals for finite-dimensional representations of $ U_q(\mathfrak{sl}(n,\mathbb{C}))$ and $U_q({\mathfrak{sp}(2n,\mathbb{C})})$.

-A $\gls{g}$-crystal is a finite set $\gls{B}$ along with maps
+A \emph{$\gls{g}$-crystal} is a finite set $\gls{B}$ along with maps